Joan Burge presenting her it's a wrap webinar on professional development for administrative assistants

 “You cannot advance unless you step into discomfort.”

 Growth doesn’t happen unless you get out of your comfort zone.
-When I set out to start Office Dynamics, I was “not qualified” to pioneer the training industry for administrative professionals—but I took the risk anyway.
-That single decision changed the trajectory of my life and career.
+When I set out to start Office Dynamics, I was not qualified to pioneer the training industry for administrative professionals, but I took the risk anyway.
+That decision changed my life and career.

 Risks for you might look like:

-- Volunteering to lead a project you’ve never led before.
+• Volunteering to lead a project you have never led before.

-- Enrolling in a course that stretches your skills (even if you’re nervous about it).
+• Enrolling in a course that stretches your skills.

-Not every risk will work out the way you expect—but every risk stretches your courage and prepares you for the next opportunity.
+Not every risk will work out as expected, but every risk stretches your courage and prepares you for the next opportunity.

 3. Life Is Moving Faster: Choose Your Pace on Purpose

-You can’t control the speed of the world, but you can choose how you move through the chaos.
+You cannot control the speed of the world, but you can choose how you move through the chaos.

 Between rising expectations, digital overload, and AI acceleration, it can feel like the only option is to go faster and do more.

-Being flooded with requests and responsibilities doesn’t mean you have to live in permanent overload.
+Being flooded with requests does not mean you have to live in constant overload.
 Self-leadership means choosing your pace, not absorbing everyone else’s.

-And above all, lead yourself.
-You may not control budgets, restructures, or leadership decisions, but you do control your mindset, your boundaries, and what you say yes to.
+Above all, lead yourself.
+You control your mindset, your boundaries, and what you say yes to.

-Action Step: Block 30 minutes of focus time this week.
-Protect it fiercely.
-Use it to work on one meaningful goal that has been buried under the noise.
+Action Step: Block 30 minutes of focus time this week and protect it.
+Use it to work on something meaningful.

 “Busy” is not the same as fulfilled.

-Drawing from my books, Give Yourself Permission to Live a Big Life and The Five Pillars Workbook, I invite you to think beyond productivity and ask:
+Drawing from my books, Give Yourself Permission to Live a Big Life and The Five Pillars Workbook, I invite you to think beyond productivity.

-Challenge for 2026: Which pillar got the least attention in 2025?
-Give it one intentional act of care this week.
+Challenge for 2026: Identify which life pillar received the least attention and give it one intentional action this week.

 5. Remember: Every Day You Are on Stage

-Whether you’re on camera, walking into your executive’s office, or simply showing up in a meeting, you are always “on stage.”
+Whether you are on camera, in a meeting, or walking into your executive’s office, you are always on stage.

-Ask yourself: If someone observed you for a week, what would they say your “stage presence” communicates?
+Ask yourself: If someone observed you for a week, what would your presence communicate?

-You still need targets.
-Goals give you direction, discipline, and a reason to stretch.
+Goals give you direction, discipline, and a reason to grow.

-Write one professional goal for 2026 and identify two alternative paths to reach it.
-Flexibility creates momentum.
+Your Action Step: Write one professional goal for 2026 and identify two ways to achieve it.

 “If your company won’t invest in you, invest in yourself.”

-Your willingness to learn is your greatest differentiator, and relying solely on corporate budgets or leaders’ decisions for
+Your willingness to learn is your greatest differentiator.

 Stay ahead in your career with ongoing learning designed specifically for administrative and executive assistants.